JuliaRobotics/LCMCore.jl/Readme.md

 Pkg.add("LCMCore")
 ```

-If you have LCM installed systemwide, LCMCore.jl will try to use that installation.
-Otherwise, it will download and build a new copy of the LCM library for you.
+Installing LCMCore.jl will automatically download and build a new copy of the LCM library for you.

 # Usage